-AIM: Creative Kids offers Project Arts-in-Motion (AIM), an art and digital media program for pediatric oncology patients at The Children’s Hospital at Providence and El Paso Children’s Hospital.
+Creative Kids offers Project Arts-in-Motion (AIM), an art and digital media program for pediatric oncology patients at The Children’s Hospital at Providence.
 This program recently received the President’s Committee on Arts and Humanities Youth Program Award.
-At a ceremony at the White House, First Lady Michelle Obama presented Creative Kids with the award and a $10,000 grant.
+At a ceremony at the White House, former first lady Michelle Obama presented Creative Kids with the award.
 The National Endowment for the Arts also named Project AIM as a Best-Practice Model for Arts in Healthcare Programming.
-Through this program, the patients are engaged in a visual arts curriculum ranging from painting on canvas, printmaking and water media to graphic design classes on iMac G-5 computers, on which they learn to navigate Adobe Photoshop and Illustrator.
+Through this program, the patients are engaged in a visual arts curriculum ranging from painting on canvas, printmaking and water media to graphic design classes.
 An important component of the program is showcasing the artwork created by these children in various galleries throughout the community.
 These exhibitions serve two great purposes: to make the public aware of the depth of thought, inspiration and creativity that these children have to offer, and to provide opportunities that allow the children to feel a sense of fulfillment and accomplishment through their creations.
 The artwork comes directly from the children’s hearts and demonstrates the courage and triumph of the human spirit in the face of great adversity.
+View Gallery

 Project ABLE (Art Brokers’ Learning Experiences) is an after-school program for “disconnected” youth living in Fabens, Texas.
-The after-school program is administered at Cotton Valley Early College High School.
+The after-school program is administered at Fabens Elementary but due to the ongoing pandemic it is currently being offered virtually.
 Creative Kids offers a complete arts curriculum integrating asset development that is mediated through trained artists.
 The youth are engaged in projects ranging from painting on canvas, silk screening, graphic design, printmaking and ceramics.
 Creative Kids’ goal is to ensure that the youth enjoys the positive and creative aspects of self-expression, and at the same time, allow their own success through creating artwork in s safe environment.
 Creative Kids is able to equip these young participants with a new mindset and provide them with a portfolio of tools for creative expression that will give them hope and self-empowerment, builds leadership skills and self-esteem, and ultimately helps lead productive lives.
 View Gallery

 Early College High School Program